yosinski/quadrasim/README.md

-Installation for the simulator in Linux
+Installing the Simulator in Linux
 -------------------------------------------

 First download the Nvidia PhysX engine for Linux.